qmk/qmk_firmware/keyboards/planck/keymaps/dr_notsokind/Readme.md

 ### Numpad

-Pressing Esc exits the numpad layer (also you can go to the QWERTY layer through the adjust layer)

 ![Numpad](https://i.imgur.com/iTyhjNZ.png)

 http://www.keyboard-layout-editor.com/#/gists/5ab730ab278d2050c5250498806e8edc

+This layer is mostly for quick typing numbers using the numpad.
+You have NumLock available to switch before the keypad numbers or the actions (movement, del, insert, etc).
+Esc serves as a quick way to go abck to the QWERTY layer (also you can go to the QWERTY layer through the adjust layer).

 --------------------------------------
-Notes taken from the circuit layout:
+## Notes taken from the circuit layout:

 ### Special keys:
 * `RSHFT` and `ENTER` are combined.
 Tap once for `ENTER` and hold for `RSHFT`. `ENTER` will be registered on release if released within 200 ms, else `RSHFT` is registered starting at 201 ms until release.